EESSI/docs/docs/blog/posts/2026/03/efp-webinar.md

-Much of this is facilitated by the central internal API that is provided by the *EFP Allocations* component (based on [Waldur](https://waldur.com/)), which allows other EFP components to query the contents of Federated Software Catalog by exposing the publicly available [EESSI data files](https://www.eessi.io/api_data/data/).
+Much of this is facilitated by the central internal API that is provided by the *EFP Allocations* component (based on [Waldur](https://waldur.com/)), which allows other EFP components to query the contents of Federated Software Catalog by providing an API that exposes the publicly available [EESSI data files](https://www.eessi.io/api_data/data/).

 ## Current availability of EESSI on EuroHPC supercomputers